open-mmlab/mmocr/docs/en/basic_concepts/inferencers.md

 If you are a developer and wish to integrate the models into your own project, we recommend using task-specific Inferencers, as they are more flexible and standardized, equipped with full functionalities.

-This page will introduce the usage of task-specific Inferencers.
+This page will introduce the usage of **task-specific Inferencers**.

 ## Basic Usage